kjd/coen/README.md

 shasum -a 256 coen-0.3.0-amd64.iso
 ```

-And compare it with:
+Then, comparing it with the following checksum:

 ```
 52ab766f63016081057cd2c856f724f77d71f9e424193fe56e6a52fcb4271a9e  coen-0.3.0-amd64.iso
 ```

-Also you can verify the following signed message containing the checksum below:
+Also, you can verify the following signed message containing the checksum below:

 - keyID = C7D68CF8
 - Fingerprint = EC21 1197 7A47 2E31 9B29  2316 755A 6C09 C7D6 8CF8